arktypeio/arktype/pkgs/model/README.md

     interests: string[] | null
 }

-// And can also validate your data at runtime... const fetchUser = () => {
+// But a model can also validate your data at runtime... const fetchUser = () => {
     return {
         name: {